 Structured data is the key in this equation.
 But industrial systems strategist Cameron Blackmon emphasizes that data structuring and contextualization are more effective when performed at the point of generation, whether from sensors, equipment, or operational systems.
 This allows for timely and proactive decision-making.

-The CTO of Rhodium Enterprises, Cameron has long advocated for business intelligence frameworks that focus on system architecture rather than post-collection analytics.
+Once the CTO of Rhodium Enterprises, Cameron has long advocated for business intelligence frameworks that focus on system architecture rather than post-collection analytics.
 With purpose-built system architecture, real-time telemetry, automation, and predictive analytics are unified.
 Raw signals can then be used to initiate immediate action, enhancing efficiency and performance while providing measurable results.

 Cameron warns against neglecting to structure and contextualize data at the source.
-His experience with Rhodium and as CEO of Immersion Systems has taught him that doing so results in inherently reactive and incomplete decision-making.
+His experience with Rhodium and as CEO of Immersion Systems taught him that doing so results in inherently reactive and incomplete decision-making.
 Instead, he advocates for the integration of operational oversight with forward-looking analysis, which enables organizations to derive actionable insights from raw information, giving them a competitive edge in dynamic industries.

 Building Intelligence at the Edge